minhf1/trackpadDS/README.md

 - You can build the app from source code using Android Studio.

 ## Known issues / to fix
+- The code is still mostly just a functional PoC, more refactoring is required.
-- Screen mirror mode does not work well with edge swipe-in.
+- Screen mirror mode does not work well with edge swipe-in
 - Screen mirror mode does not support multi-touch yet.
 - Cursor movable window are shifted to the left.
 - Swap button sometimes swaps AYN system UI apps; it should only swap normal apps.